MCP Servers for AI Agents: How Model Context Protocol Changes Multi-Agent Workflows (2026)

 MCP adds minimal overhead.
 The protocol uses JSON-RPC messages, and local servers communicate via stdio (no network).
 In benchmarks, MCP tool calls add less than 50ms of latency compared to direct API calls.

-How does MCP relate to AI agent squads?
+How does MCP relate to multi-agent teams?

 MCP is becoming the standard way to connect AI agents to the real world.
 If you are building multi-agent workflows, setting up MCP servers for your team is one of the highest-leverage investments you can make.